 hydroelectric power water use–the use of water in the generation of electricity at plants where the turbine generators are driven by moving water.
 Hydroelectric water use is most commonly an instream use.
 Hydroelectric power water use was referred to as water power from 1950-1960.

 instream use–water that is used, but not withdrawn, from a surface-water source for such purposes as hydroelectric-power generation, navigation, water-quality improvement, fish propagation, and recreation.
+Instream uses may change the flow characteristics or increase evaporative losses due to impoundments and release schedules.
 Instream water-use estimates for hydroelectric power were included in some previous water-use circulars but were omitted for 2000 to present.

 interbasin transfer—A transfer of water from one river basin to another.
 Interbasin transfers may be tracked or regulated for different levels of watersheds such as a hydrologic unit level or a set of basin delineations made by a regulatory authority.

 irrigation water use–water that is applied by an irrigation system to assist crop and pasture growth, or to maintain vegetation on recreational lands such as parks and golf courses.
-Irrigation includes water that is applied for pre-irrigation, frost protection, chemical application, weed control, field preparation, crop cooling, harvesting, dust suppression, leaching of salts from the root zone, and conveyance losses.
+Irrigation includes water that is applied for pre-irrigation, frost protection, chemical application, weed control, field preparation, harvesting, dust suppression, leaching of salts from the root zone.
+Irrigation water use estimates also include conveyance losses.
 See also conveyance loss, microirrigation system, sprinkler irrigation system, and surface irrigation system.

 microirrigation system–an irrigation system that wets only a discrete portion of the soil surface in the vicinity of the plant by means of applicators (such as orifices, emitters, porous tubing, or perforated pipe) and operated under low pressure.
 The applicators may be placed on or below the surface of the ground or suspended from supports.
 See also irrigation water use, sprinkler irrigation system, and surface irrigation system.

 mining water use–water used for the extraction of naturally occurring minerals including solids (such as coal, sand, gravel, and other ores), liquids (such as crude petroleum), and gases (such as natural gas).
-Also includes uses associated with quarrying, milling, and other preparations customarily done at the mine site or as part of a mining activity.
+Also includes uses associated with quarrying, milling and other preparations customarily done at the mine site, injection of water for secondary oil recovery or for unconventional oil and gas recovery (such as hydraulic fracturing), and other operations associated with mining activity.
 Does not include water associated with dewatering of the aquifer that is not put to beneficial use.
 Also does not include water used in processing, such as smelting, refining petroleum, or slurry pipeline operations.
 These processing uses are included in industrial water use.
-Mining water-use estimates were included in industrial water use until 1985, then were reported as a separate category.
-See also industrial water use and self-supplied water use.

 municipal water use-public supply water use.
 Term used in 1950 water-use circular.